 In general language, both can refer to a medicine or treatment for a disease or a solution to a problem.
 A ‘home remedy’ is a remedio casero.

 In legal language, they mean different things.
 On one hand, ‘remedy’ is, according to the Black’s Law Dictionary, ‘the means of enforcing a right or preventing or redressing a wrong; legal or equitable relief.’
-It could be translated into Spanish as medidas resarcitorias, when not specifying the type of remedy (‘equitable remedy’ doesn’t exist in Spanish).
-On the other hand, remedio is a legal concept which doesn’t exist in English.
-It could be translated as ‘reconsideration appeal’, as it’s a petition for reconsideration heard by the same court that issued the decision being appealed.
+It could be translated into Spanish as medidas resarcitorias, when not specifying the type of remedy (‘equitable remedy’ does not exist in Spanish).
+On the other hand, remedio is a legal concept which does not exist in English.
+It could be translated as ‘reconsideration appeal’, as it is a petition for reconsideration heard by the same court that issued the decision being appealed.

 4. Legal false friends

 These are legal terms which have a very similar spelling in different languages.
-You think ‘surely they must be equivalent?’ but then you start researching and find out that, not only they aren’t equivalents, but they mean something completely different.
+You think ‘surely they must be equivalent?’ but then you start researching and find out that, not only they are not equivalents, but they mean something completely different.
 Or you discover that they can be equivalents but only in certain cases.
-The job of the translator is to research all possible meanings of both the English and the Spanish terms and decide whether in that particular case, they’re equivalent or not, and adopt a strategy accordingly.
+The job of the translator is to research all possible meanings of both the English and the Spanish terms and decide whether in that particular case, they are equivalent or not, and adopt a strategy accordingly.

 Some examples of legal false friends:

 ‘Jurisdiction’ and jurisdicción.
 When referring to a geographic area within which political or judicial authority may be exercised, they can be equivalents.
-However, when ‘jurisdiction’ refers to a court’s power to decide a case, they’re not and ‘jurisdiction’ could be translated as competencia.
+However, when ‘jurisdiction’ refers to a court’s power to decide a case, they are not and ‘jurisdiction’ could be translated as competencia.

 5. Polysemic words